 Democrats work on multibillion-dollar jobs package: Lawmakers say they're moving fast to get a job-creation bill to Obama by January.
-It's unclear how much of the effort would be funded with deficit spending
+It's unclear how much of the effort would be funded with deficit spending, by Peter Nicholas.